-In addition to Animation Magic, Undersea Magic will also be shown during one of the other nights.
+In addition to Animation Magic, Undersea Magic will also be shown on one of the other nights.
 Undersea Magic features Crush from Finding Nemo.
-Crush swims around the room on screens, interacting with diners and talking about his world under the sea.
+Crush swims around the room on screens, interacting with diners and discussing his world under the sea.

 This restaurant serves French-inspired, continental cuisine and is inspired by the classic Disney films Cinderella, Snow White and the Seven Dwarfs, Beauty and the Beast, and Sleeping Beauty.
 Designed to look like a palace, some of the features include a whimsical chandelier, lighting fixtures made to look like Cinderella’s Carriage, mosaic tile murals of the princesses, and hidden images of glass slippers, apples, roses, and tiaras.

 Enchanted Garden serves breakfast, lunch, and dinner as the main dining restaurant.
 During the daytime meals, the ceiling is a bright blue sky.
 For the evening meal, the Enchanted Garden transforms itself from day to night with a starry sky full of constellations.
 The decor is made to feel like you are eating in the famous gardens of Versailles, France.
 You are surrounded by white trellises, arches, and landscape artwork.
 Lighting becomes part of the artwork, with the fixtures designed like glass flowers and light posts lining the center aisle.
 The glass flowers “bloom” at night and become colorful, as the rest of the gardens open as well.
 The centerpiece is a seven-foot-tall fountain with a Mickey Mouse statue in the center.